View Curriculum Vitae

 He has served on the editorial boards of many journals including Ethics & International Affairs, International Studies Quarterly, International Studies Review, European Journal of International Relations, Journal of International Political Theory, Asian Journal of Political Science, and American Political Science Review.
 His collaborative projects include research on comparative political and international thought supported by The Pew Charitable Trusts, Ethikon Institute, Carnegie Council on Ethics and International Affairs, Shibusawa Ei’ichi Memorial Foundation, and Humanities and Social Sciences Research Foundation of Canada.

-Professor Nardin works in the areas of political philosophy and international relations, with an emphasis on international political and legal theory, the history of political thought, comparative political thought, and contemporary political philosophy.
+Prof Nardin works in the areas of political philosophy and international relations, with an emphasis on international political and legal theory, the history of political thought, comparative political thought, and contemporary political philosophy.
 He has written on theories of justice, just war theory, humanitarian intervention, political realism, Kant’s political philosophy, and the philosophy of Michael Oakeshott.
 His current research is on the history of 20th-century international law and international relations theory in Asia.

-Professor Nardin is the author of Law, Morality, and the Relations of States (1983) and The Philosophy of Michael Oakeshott (2001), as well as editor or co-editor of Traditions of International Ethics (1992), The Ethics of War and Peace (1996), International Relations in Political Thought (2002), Humanitarian Intervention (2006), Michael Oakeshott’s Cold War Liberalism (2015), Rationality in Politics and Its Limits (2015), and other works.
+Prof Nardin is the author of Law, Morality, and the Relations of States (1983) and The Philosophy of Michael Oakeshott (2001), as well as editor or co-editor of Traditions of International Ethics (1992), The Ethics of War and Peace (1996), International Relations in Political Thought (2002), Humanitarian Intervention (2006), Michael Oakeshott’s Cold War Liberalism (2015), Rationality in Politics and Its Limits (2015), and other works.
 His recent articles have appeared in International Relations, Review of International Studies, European Journal of International Law, History of European Ideas, and Critical Review of International Social & Political Philosophy.

 Philosophy and Political Thought